-- Direct sunlight - · Drafts from windows and doors - Draughts from ducts coming from other rooms or the outdoors - Warming or cooling of the building structure on which the sensor is mounted, e.g. due to sunlight, heating or cold water pipes - Connection lines and empty ducts which lead from warmer or colder areas to the sensor
+- Direct sunlight - · Draughts from windows and doors - Warming or cooling of the building structure on which the sensor is mounted, e.g. due to sunlight, heating or cold water pipes - Connection lines, which lead from warmer or colder areas to the sensor

-Measurement variations from such sources of interference must be corrected in the ETS in order to ensure the specified accuracy of the sensor (offset).
+Temperature variations from such sources of interference must be corrected in the ETS in order to ensure the specified accuracy of the sensor (temperature offset).

-3.2.
-Connection
+2.2.
+Device design